giampaolo/giampaolo.github.io/content/blog/2015/psutil-30-reimplement-ifconfig-in-python.rst

     >>> psutil.cmdline()
     ['python']

 Also `process_iter()` did not return zombie processes at all.
-This was probably the worst aspect because being able to identify them is an important use case, as they signal an issue with process: if a parent process spawns a child, terminates it (via `kill()`), but doesn't `wait()` for it it will create a zombie.
+This was probably the worst aspect because being able to identify them is an important use case, as they signal an issue with a process: if a parent process spawns a child, terminates it (via `kill()`), but doesn't `wait()` for it, it will create a zombie.
 Long story short, the way this changed in psutil 3.0 is that:

 * we now have a new `ZombieProcess` exception, raised every time we're not able to query a process because it's a zombie
 * it is raised instead of `NoSuchProcess` (which was incorrect and misleading)